Setting the Record Straight About Prostate Cancer

 Myth #6 The PSA screening is the definitive test used to diagnose prostate cancer.
 FALSE

-Prostate Specific Antigen (PSA), which looks for a tumor marker specific to the prostate, is the best screening blood test available.
-But unfortunately, it’s not an ideal test.
-An ideal test would always be abnormal in the presence of cancer and normal in the absence of cancer.
-PSA is not that clean.
-Many men who have elevated PSA will never have prostate cancer, and some men have prostate cancer despite a normal PSA.
-So, PSA has to be used as a part of the evaluation.
-PSA can become a more valuable indicator if we have a history of a man’s PSAs.
-That’s why screening early is also important, so that we can establish a trend.
-Then we can glean some information if all of a sudden, a PSA starts to change.
+Prostate Specific Antigen (PSA), is a blood test that looks for a tumor marker specific to the prostate.
+Although it is the best screening blood test available, it’s not always abnormal in the presence of cancer.
+Many men who have an elevated PSA will never have prostate cancer, and some men have prostate cancer despite having a normal PSA.
+PSA is an important part of the evaluation, but its value is greatly increased if your physician has a history of your PSAs over time.
+That’s why early screening is important, enabling your physician to establish a trend of results and look for abnormalities.

 Myth #7 Prostate cancer always requires immediate treatment.
 FALSE